Author ORCID Identifier

 This research study showed that the DAA unit appeared to increase female students’ science/engineering self-efficacy and interest as the unit provided multiple opportunities for the students to problem solve and make cognitive connections with previously learned science concepts.
 Students did not show any changes in their career considerations after the DAA unit.
 There was no statistically significant difference between the male and female mean scores on the Purdue Spatial Visual Test: Rotations (Guay, 1976; Yoon, 2011).
 KEYWORDS: Engineering Education, Science Education, Engineering Interest, Science Self-Efficacy, Science Interest

 Digital Object Identifier (DOI)

 Ferguson, Jennifer Corbett, "DISASSEMBLE/ANALYZE/ASSEMBLE: HOW A HANDS-ON ENGINEERING PROJECT AFFECTS HIGH SCHOOL GIRLS' SCIENCE/ENGINEERING SELF-EFFICACY, INTEREST AND CAREER CONSIDERATIONS" (2020).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 65.